Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Improved joint awareness

-They may be appropriate when:
+They may be suitable when:

 Symptoms are mild

-Knee remains stable
+The knee remains stable

-Daily activities remain comfortable
+Daily activities are comfortable

-Healthcare provider recommends conservative care
+Your healthcare provider recommends conservative care

-Compression sleeves generally do not provide enough support for unstable knees or significant meniscus tears.
+However, compression sleeves generally do not provide enough support for unstable knees or significant meniscus tears.

 When a Hinged Knee Brace May Be Better